pokeclicker/pokeclicker-wiki/data/Quest Lines/Typing some Memories.md

 ## Hints

-Each Memory is hidden in a different dungeon indicated by a hint.
-The following table has an equivalent of hints and dungeons:
+Each Memory is hidden in a different town indicated by a hint.
+The following table has an equivalent of hints and towns:

 Step | Hint | Place | Memory
 :---: | :---: | :---: | :---: